Dexesttp/hkxpack/README.md

 Thanks to CPU for his overall help with making this project.
 Thanks to Orvid for his advices about how to make both working and clean code.
 Thanks to Fore for his FNIS tool that allowed slight modifications of old files, and for sharing his knowledge of behaviors with me.
-Thanks to the people from the NifTools IRC for helping with makeing this project and their overall support.
+Thanks to the people from the NifTools IRC for helping with making this project and their overall support.